JPLOpenSource/fprime-scala/README-DAUT.md

 Note: these functions actually return an object of a subclass (named `anonymous`) of class `state`, but that is not important here.

+An additional state `stay` as a result of a transition indicates that we stay in the current state.

 #### From States to Sets of States and Other Magic

 You notice above that the state producing functions each takes a partial function of type `Transitions` as argument, that is, of type: